Learning Stochastic Behaviour from Aggregate Data: Experiments

 \section{Experiments}

-In this section, we evaluate our model on various types of synthetic and realistic datasets.
+In this section, we evaluate our model on various synthetic and realistic data sets by employing Algorithm \ref{alg:1}.
+We generate samples $\thicktilde{\bm{x}}_t$ and make all predictions base on Equation (\ref{eqn:nsde}) starting with $\thickhat{\bm{x}}_0$.

 \textbf{Baselines:} We compare our model with two recently proposed methods.
-One model(NN) learns dynamics directly from observations of aggregate data\cite{hashinn}.
-The other one model(LEGEND) learn dynamics with the help of setting hidden variables\cite{yisen2018aggregate}.
+One model (NN) adopts recurrent neural network(RNN) to learn dynamics directly from observations of aggregate data \cite{hashinn}.
+The other one model (LEGEND) learns dynamics in a HMM framework \cite{yisen2018aggregate}.
 The baselines in our experiments are two typical representatives that have state-of-the-art performance on learning aggregate data.
-Furthermore, our model study directly on observations and treat the evolving process of the data as a SDE, which is on the same track with NN.
-As mentioned before, NN trains its recurrent neural network via optimizing Sinkhorn distance\cite{sinkhorn}, our model starts with a view of weak form of PDE, focuses more on WGAN framework and easier computation.
+Furthermore, though we simulate the evolving process of the data as a SDE, which is on the same track with NN, as mentioned before, NN trains its RNN via optimizing Sinkhorn distance \cite{sinkhorn}, our model starts with a view of weak form of PDE, focuses more on WGAN framework and easier computation.